Chamba at a glance:

 Local Food and Cuisine

-Chamba, being located in Himachal Pradesh has predominantly North Indian Cuisine.
+Chamba is located in Himachal Pradesh has predominantly North Indian Cuisine.
 However, you can also find some local Himachal cuisine over here too.
 Madra, a native delicacy of Chamba is made of lentils like Rajma and Kidney Beans, cooked in a lot of spices and dry fruits.
 Yogurt is a key ingredient, and made nearly everywhere with alterations and tastes heavenly.